 Two ancient roads ran through the archways: the Via Praenestina, which was the eastern road that led to the town of Palestrina (formerly Praeneste); and the Via Labicana, which traveled southeast from the city.

 The monumental gate is fashioned from white travertine and decorated with Corinthian columns that support classical pediments.
 If you look closely, you can see that only the capital – the uppermost part of the column – is beautifully carved.
 The shaft and base consist of rough unfinished stones.
 This was done on purpose; at the time, it was a fashionable architectural statement.
 The large attic features inscriptions that offer praise to Claudius, Vespasian, and Titus, all of whom were involved in working on the great aqueducts of Rome.
 The inscriptions also offer some details as to the origin and length of the ancient aqueducts.

-The enormity of the gate gives one a good idea of the massive size of the public works in the early days of Imperial Rome.
+The enormous size of the gate gives one a good idea of the massive scale of the public works in the early days of Imperial Rome.

 Integration into the Aurelian Wall

 In 271 AD, the Emperor Aurelian made the gate a part of his Aurelian Wall.
 Experts refer to this as an early example of “architectural recycling”.